Updated May 26, 2025 – Several updates noted with “UPDATE MAY 2025”

 Concourse E, which only serves regional jets, is more spacious and has a decent amount of seating.

 For two of my connections (August 2024, January 2025), there was a delay approaching the gate after landing.
-One delay was just 10 minutes, but the other was almost 25 minutes, and those 25 minutes are a lot if you have a tight connection.
+One delay was just 10 minutes, but the other was almost 25 minutes.
+The 25-minute delay became an issue for me as my connection was less than an hour, and upon landing, I had to wait on the jet bridge for my gate-checked carry-on luggage.
+I definitely got a workout running to catch my next flight!

 Resting at CLT

 Minute Suites are simple rooms that offer weary passengers a quiet place to rest during long connections.
 CLT has Minute Suites in the Atrium and in the Concourse D/E Connector.
-The rooms are basic, with a daybed that converts to a bed, a white noise machine, a desk, a TV, and complimentary Wi-Fi.
+The rooms are basic, featuring a daybed, a white noise machine, a desk, a TV, and complimentary Wi-Fi.
 Some suites offer a shower and a private bathroom.
-The rooms can be booked by the hour or overnight.
+Travelers can reserve a room by the hour or overnight.

-Walk-ins are welcomed, but reservations are recommended as availability is limited.
+Walk-ins are welcome, but reservations are recommended due to limited availability.

 For more information on Minute Suites or to reserve a room, visit their website.